GustavoVictor/simple-form/README.md

 A form made with .NET 5 and MongoDB for small API.

 ## Get Started
-.NET DevPack can be installed using the Nuget package manager or the `dotnet` CLI.
+Simple from API can be installed using the Nuget package manager or the `dotnet` CLI.

 For restore and build the project
 ```